vibeus/vibe-website/content/blog/essential-tools-to-boost-remote-employee-engagement/index.md

 ***Related:*** [9 Benefits You’re Getting While Working From Home](https://vibe.us/blog/9-benefits-youre-getting-from-working-from-home/)

-Collaborating is more crucial than ever for innovation and creativity, so it's essential when managing remote employees to use software that best allows for it.
+Collaborating is more crucial than ever for innovation and creativity, so it’s essential when managing remote employees to use software that best allows for it.
 [Vibe](https://vibe.us/software/) interactive whiteboards were designed for innovation, collaboration, and ideation in real-time across the globe.
 Combine video conferencing with other applications and draw out ideas, making traditional meetings more productive.
 Collaboration has never been more seamless!